Who Is Responsible For Car Accidents?

 How Negligence Is Determined

-A common question around responsibility and fault in car accident cases is, does insurance follow the car or the driver.
-Auto insurance follows the car.
-When a friend or family member borrows your car with your permission, it is your car insurance that will cover any damages.
+A common question regarding responsibility and fault in car accident cases is, “Does insurance follow the car or the driver?”
+In most situations, auto insurance follows the car.
+If a friend or family member borrows your vehicle with permission, the vehicle owner’s policy generally acts as the primary insurance for any covered damages.

 Arash Law Practice Area Border/Divider